preneond/preneond/README.md

 **3 years of work experience** in the AI & Machine Learning field, building projects for the clients, using different programming tools and languages like Python, C/C++, Java.

+Feel free to contact me using links below ⬇️.

 - 🌐 https://preneond.me/

 - 💻 LinkedIn: [@prenekondrej](https://www.linkedin.com/in/prenekondrej/)